rust-lang/unsafe-code-guidelines/reference/src/layout/packed-simd-vectors.md

 [#38]: https://github.com/rust-rfcs/unsafe-code-guidelines/issues/38

-Rust currently exposes packed SIMD vector types like `__m128` to users, but it does not expose a way for users to construct their own vector types.
+Rust currently exposes packed[^1] SIMD vector types like `__m128` to users, but it does not expose a way for users to construct their own vector types.

 The set of currently-exposed packed SIMD vector types is _implementation-defined_ and it is currently different for each architecture.

+[^1]: _packed_ denotes that these SIMD vectors have a compile-time fixed size,
+    distinguishing these from SIMD vector types whose size is only known at run-time.
+Rust currently only supports _packed_ SIMD vector types.

 ## Packed SIMD vector types